Foreign relations of Canada: Arctic disputes

+The Canadian government considers the Northwestern Passages part of Canadian Internal Waters, but the United States and various European countries maintain they are an international strait or transit passage, allowing free and unencumbered passage.

 Administration

 In 1982, responsibility for trade was added with the creation of the Department of External Affairs and International Trade.
 In 1995, the name was changed to Department of Foreign Affairs and International Trade.